-The thermocouple traces accompanying each of these ignition cases are shown in Fig. 2.
-The difference between the initial gas temperature and the peak temperature measured by $T_4$ is defined as the peak temperature rise.
+A representative time series of images and temperature traces for each of the first three ignition modes is shown in Fig. 2.
+The thermocouple traces display the difference between the initial gas temperature and the peak temperature measured by T_4 and are used to define the peak temperature rise.
 In some cases the visual evidence alone was not sufficient to distinguish between ignition modes I and II so the thermocouple trace was used for classification.
 Mode II ignition was always characterized by a longer ignition delay time as well as a lower peak temperature as compared to mode I events for the same fuel.
 Mode III also had a far longer timescale than the other modes which further distinguished it from the other modes.
 Mode IV was unique in that the reaction delay occurred on a similar timescale as that of a normal mode I ignition but resulted in a very small temperature spike, in some cases comparable to non-ignition cases.